What perks do employees want in the post covid era, and can perks improve health and wellbeing at work?

 ○ Healthy food – Providing your employees with access to healthy meals not only improves their health but their performance as well.
 In fact, research shows that eating unhealthy foods can decrease your productivity by up to 66%?

-○ Hot desking – Allowing people to move around the office and change their surroundings can give their eyes a break, find spaces with natural light, and socialise with new colleagues.
+○ Hot desking – 77% of professionals want greater flexibility in how and where they work.
+Allowing people to move around the office and change their surroundings can give their eyes a break, find spaces with natural light, and socialise with new colleagues.

-○ Work socials – Research shows that embracing community lets us live longer and be happier.
+○ Work socials – 37% said their workplace community was negatively impacted during remote working.
 So, provide socials and support workspace interactions that allow your colleagues to build meaningful relationships.

 ○ Technology budget – Providing your employees with a technology budget allows them to tailor their workspace to their specific requirements.